What Palm Trees Are Native To United States (with Pictures)

 Key Thatch Palm Tree (Thrinax morrisii).
 Photo by Wiki Commons.

-The Key Thatch Palm, scientific name Leucothrinax morrisii or Thrinax morrisii, thrives in the southern portion of Florida, the Florida Keys, and various islands in the Caribbean.
+Key Thatch Palm, scientific name Leucothrinax morrisii or Thrinax morrisii, can be found growing in the southern portion of Florida, the Keys, and in various islands of the Caribbean.
+Some other common names are Brittle Thatch, Broom Palm, Peaberry Palm, Sea Thatch Palm, and Blue Thatch Palm.

-It is frequently mistaken for Coccothrinax but can be easily distinguished by its split petiole bases and white fruits.
+This is a medium size palm with a slender grey trunk that is topped with blue-green or yellow-green fan-shaped fronds.
+It is often confused with Coccothrinax but can be easily distinguished by its split petiole bases, and white fruits.

 8. Louisiana Palmetto Palm (Sabal louisiana)